AsafLe5/AnomalyDetector/README.md

 # AnomalyDetector

 ## General Description
-This program checks anomalies and detects them, works with multiple clients, each one has its unique thread.
+This program checks anomalies of flights, works with multiple clients, each one has its unique thread.

 ## Features